ashishpatel26/ashishpatel26/README.md

   - 🌱 I’m currently Learning Quantum Machine learning😎.

-  - 👯 I’m looking to collaborate with famous repository
+  - 👯 I’m collaborator in keras, tensorflow and looking for more collaboration.

   - 🥅 2021 Goals: Explore the more and more research of Computer vision, Deep learning, NLP, Time Series Analysis, Audio Deep learning, Satellite Image Segmentation etc.